Engineering Management, MEM

 This program is designed for working professionals.
 This program does not offer stipends, assistantships, or scholarships.
 This degree is offered 100% online and asynchronously; international students seeking US entry should be aware that student visas will not be issued for this program.

 - GRE optional

 - Resume/CV: Your resume should specifically indicate the following: Work experience after undergraduate degree in engineering and closely related fields, indicating list of companies, locations, positions, dates of employment, responsibilities; Engineering co-op/intern experience along with company name, location, dates, responsibilities; Education including degrees, institutions, locations, date of graduation, GPA upon graduation; Extra-curricular activities and leadership positions; Awards, honors, achievements; Other information as you deem fit.

 - Personal statement

-- Three letters of recommendation: Preference is for all 3 recommenders to be professional (work supervisors and managers).
-However, your application will be considered if one of the three is academic (faculty).
+- Three letters of recommendation: Preference is for all recommenders to be industry contacts (current or past work supervisors and managers of engineering positions).
+However, your application will be considered if one recommender is academic contact (faculty).

-Applications are accepted and processed throughout the year on an ongoing basis for Fall, Spring, and Summer terms.
-Once admitted, students may enroll in the next available 8-week mini-session.
+Applications are accepted throughout the year on an ongoing (rolling) basis for Fall, Spring, and Summer.

 The University of Nebraska does not discriminate based on race, color, ethnicity, national origin, sex, pregnancy, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, marital status, and/or political affiliation in its programs, activities, or employment.